-K&L Gates’ Derivatives and Structured Products practice is a substantial part of our general financial services, investment management, public policy, energy, commodities, finance, and regulatory enforcement practices.
+K&L Gates’ Derivatives & Structured Products practice is a substantial part of our general financial services, investment management, public policy, energy, commodities, finance, and regulatory enforcement practices.

 We capitalize on our institutional knowledge and achieve efficiencies for the benefit of clients by establishing multidisciplinary teams of practitioners in investment management, securities, commodity trading, tax, broker-dealer, securitization, bankruptcy, bank regulatory, structured products, ERISA, commercial and residential real estate, the Uniform Commercial Code, distressed debt, securities lending, repurchase and reverse-repurchase transactions, and international law.